Ryheff24/Massdiscordunban/README.md

 Under SCOPES Select Bot and scroll down to BOT PERMISSIONS and select Ban Members.

-Copy the discord link about and add to the server.
+Copy the discord link above and add to the server.

 Note you MUST have Manage Server/Server Administrator permissions to add a bot.